J.D. Power’s Newest Study Proves New Cars Are More Reliable Than Ever

-As time progresses, cars and trucks get safer and more reliable with every passing year.
-That might sound like hyperbole, but it isn’t according to the latest J.D.
+As time progresses, cars, SUVs, and trucks become safer and more reliable every year.
+That might sound like hyperbole, but it isn’t, according to the latest J.D.
 Power 2021 U.S. Vehicle Dependability Study (VDS).
-This year, Lexus made it to the top of the list.
-This score was 81, the lowest out of all other participating brands.
-J.D.
-Power included in the study.
+Lexus made it to the top of the list for car reliability this year with some of its sedans and sport utility vehicles.
+This score was 81, the lowest out of all other participating brands in the study.

-All areas tested by J.D.
-Power showed improvement this year
+All car reliability areas showed improvement this year

-The areas tested cover 177 different problems over eight categories.
+According to Business Insider, the areas tested in the 2021 VDS cover 177 different problems over eight categories.
 These categories are: “audio/communication/entertainment/navigation (ACEN); engine/transmission; exterior; interior; features/controls/displays (FCD); driving experience; heating, ventilation, and air conditioning; and seats.”

-The 2018 year automobiles included in this study were first examined in the U.S. Initial Quality Study (IQS).
-The IQS ensured that the automobiles tested had improved for the fourth year in a row.
-Many of the vehicles tested in the IQS were also ranked at the top of the VDS.
+The 2018-year automobiles included in this study were first examined in the U.S. Initial Quality Study (IQS).
+The IQS ensured that the cars tested had improved for the fourth year.
+Many vehicles tested in the IQS were also ranked at the top of the VDS.

 According to the scores, newer cars are inherently more reliable than old cars.
 Of course, that doesn’t automatically make new cars better, but it makes the driving experience better.
 Kia, in particular, was most improved.